-Leaving Margate, we’ll travel through Kingston, the heart of the Kingborough municipality and only 15kms south of Hobart.
+Leaving Margate, we’ll travel through Kingston, the heart of the Kingborough municipality and only 15km south of Hobart.
 Tours sometimes rudely ignore this residential seaside suburb, but there is a lovely sheltered swimming beach.
 The popular Kingston Beach Golf Course has a great reputation with golfers from all around Australia.
 And for another walk before returning to base, we could take a stroll along the Alum Cliffs.

 By this stage though, we might be ready to just drive on home.
 We can take the multi-lane carriageway for a speedy finish.
-Or we could take the scenic route via Taroona; past the historic Shot Tower overlooking the Derwent River towards the South Arm Peninsula.
+Or we could take the scenic route via Taroona; past the historic Shot Tower overlooking the River Derwent towards South Arm Peninsula.
 But surely everyone would be sick of the never-ending fabulous vistas on these Hobart tours by now?

 Hobart Tours: Blink and Miss It